sstsimulator/sst-macro/docs/manual/manual.md

 again usually parameterized by something like vector size.
 Using these two functions is the simplest and least flexible way of compute modeling.

-\subsection{Detailed compute modeling} The basic compute modeling is not very flexible.
+*Detailed compute modeling* The basic compute modeling is not very flexible.
 In particular, simply computing based on time does not account for congestion delays introduced by things like memory contention.
 The highly recommended route is a more detailed compute model (but still very simple) that uses the operational intensity (essentially bytes/flops ratio) for a given compute kernel.
 This informs SST-macro how much stress a given code region puts on either the processor or the memory system.
 If a kernel has a very high operational intensity, then the kernel is not memory-bound.
 The means multiple threads can be running the kernel with essentially no memory contention.
 If a kernel has a very low operational intensity, the kernel is memory bound.
 A single thread will have good performance, but multiple threads will compete heavily for memory bandwidth.
 If a kernel has a medium operational intensity, a few concurrent threads may be possible without heavy contention, but as more threads are added the contention will quickly increase.

 The function prototype is